Hologram robots with data and question marks in the cityscape symbolise AI, CAFM and IT management.

 Future prospects: revolution or short-lived trend?

-The The future of the Computer-aided facility management under the influence of graph databases raises both promising and sceptical questions.
+The Future of the Computer-aided facility management under the influence of graph databases raises both promising and sceptical questions.
 While some experts see the technology as revolutionary, others believe that it is merely a short-term fad.
 To understand the real prospects, we should look at current trends and market developments.

 • Long-term advantages: Companies are increasingly recognising the benefits of the flexibility and efficiency of graph databases.
 One facility manager reported: "By using graph databases, we have been able to better analyse relationships between our maintenance requests and actual downtime - this has significantly reduced our response times."